abiosoft/caddy-docker/README.md

 A [Docker](https://docker.com) image for [Caddy](https://caddyserver.com).
 This image includes the [git](https://caddyserver.com/docs/http.git) plugin.
 Plugins can be configured via the `plugins` build arg.

+### License

+This image is built from [source code](https://github.com/mholt/caddy).
+As such, it is subject to the project's [Apache 2.0 license](https://github.com/mholt/caddy/blob/baf6db5b570e36ea2fee30d50f879255a5895370/LICENSE.txt), but it neither contains nor is subject to [the EULA for Caddy's official binary distributions](https://github.com/mholt/caddy/blob/545fa844bbd188c1e5bff6926e5c410e695571a0/dist/EULA.txt).

 [![](https://images.microbadger.com/badges/image/abiosoft/caddy.svg)](https://microbadger.com/images/abiosoft/caddy "Get your own image badge on microbadger.com")

 ## Getting Started